Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Experiments

 We first consider two reward functions ($m = 2$), with $r_{1}$ as ImageReward \citep{xu2024imagereward}, which measures text-image alignment, and $r_{2}$ as VILA \citep{kirstain2023pick}, which measures aesthetics.
 During the inference time, the user specifies a preference weight $w \in [0,1]$ to obtain data samples aligned to the reward $w r_{1} + (1-w) r_{2}$.
-We fix $\alpha = 0.1$ for these experiments.
+We fix $\alpha = 0.1$ for these experiments, where $\alpha$ is the KL weight.

-In \cref{fig:DB-MPA-pareto}(b), we show the Pareto-front of DB-MPA and baseline algorithms.
+In \cref{fig:DB-MPA-pareto}(b), we present the Pareto-front of DB-MPA against baseline algorithms under the \textit{Short-DrawBench} setting, evaluated on the 1k test prompts.
 For DB-MPA and RS, we evaluate the performance for $w \in \{0.1, \ldots, 0.9\}$.
-For other baselines, we evaluate their performance for $w \in \{0.2, 0.5, 0.8\}$ due to their high inference cost. \textit{Our DB-MPA algorithm consistently outperforms the baseline in all these experiments.
-Moreover, it achieves a Pareto-front very close to that of MORL, which is theoretically the maximum that can be achieved by RL fine-tuning}.
+For other baselines, we evaluate their performance for $w \in \{0.2, 0.5, 0.8\}$ due to their high inference cost.
+Our DB-MPA algorithm consistently outperforms the baseline in all these experiments and achieves a Pareto-front very close to that of MORL, which represents the theoretical optimum obtainable by RL fine-tuning.
+We further evaluate the lightweight variant DB-MPA-LS, which achieves nearly identical Pareto performance while matching the inference speed of standard Stable Diffusion.
+As shown in \cref{fig:DB_LS}, the outputs of DB-MPA and DB-MPA-LS are also visually close.
 In \cref{tab:grouped_results}, we provide a quantitative comparison of this Pareto-front result.
-If we take the weighted reward $r(w)$ as a metric of comparison, for $w=0.5$, DB-MPA outperforms RS, CoDe, and RGG by \textbf{2.43$\times$}, \textbf{1.67$\times$}, and \textbf{2.22$\times$}, respectively. \cref{tab:grouped_results} also shows the inference time comparison.
-DB-MPA uses two fine-tuned models, and its inference time is twice that of RS, which uses only one model.
-Even though CoDe and RGG are using only one model, their inference time is significantly higher due to the multi-particle sampling and gradient computation they perform, respectively.
+If we take the weighted reward $r(w)$ as a metric of comparison, for $w=0.5$, DB-MPA ($0.42$) has close performance to DB-MPA-LS $0.39$ and outperforms RS, CoDe, and RGG by \textbf{3.92$\times$}, \textbf{1.95$\times$}, and \textbf{1.33$\times$}, respectively. \cref{tab:grouped_results} also shows the inference time comparison.
+DB-MPA uses two fine-tuned models, making its inference time about twice that of Stable Diffusion.
+CoDe and RGG, though single-model methods, incur far higher costs due to multi-particle sampling and gradient steps.
+The lightweight DB-MPA-LS matches DB-MPA’s performance while running at nearly the same speed as Stable Diffusion.
+As analyzed in \cref{app:number_reward}, DB-MPA-LS maintains performance close to DB-MPA as the number of rewards increases, with DB/LS ratios of the average gains under each fixed reward setting being 1.02, 1.15, 1.08 for 2, 3, 4 rewards, while RS performance drops significantly (DB/RS = 3.3, 6.4, 8.2).

+We further scale DB-MPA to the GenEval benchmark by fine-tuning models on all 550 prompts.
+Evaluation on the 700 held-out GenEval test prompts (\cref{tab:geneval_test} and its corresponding Pareto boundary in \cref{fig:db_mpa_ls}) shows that both DB-MPA and DB-MPA-LS consistently dominate the baselines across all preference weights.
+We also verify scalability on a larger base model (SDXL) in \cref{app:sdxl_extension}, where a single-prompt experiment demonstrates consistent performance gains.